DHBern/labsforlabs-dh2023-slides/slides.md

 ---

-These slides to this presentation can be found here: https://github.com/DHBern/labsforlabs-dh2023-slides
+The slides to this presentation can be found here: https://github.com/DHBern/labsforlabs-dh2023-slides

 Find out more about the **DSL** and **DH Bern**: https://www.dsl.unibe.ch/